MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 The application has a facility that allows you to set up user-defined depreciation methods.

 With a user-defined method, you use the **Depreciation Tables** page, where you must enter a depreciation percentage for each period (month, quarter, year, or accounting period).
+Then, when you assign a depreciation book with a user-defined method to a fixed asset, you must set the **First User-Defined Depr.
+Date** and **Depreciation Starting Date** fields on the **FA Depreciation Books** page for the specific fixed asset.

 The formula for calculating the depreciation amounts is: